 So what is the answer?
 My idea is on the next page.

-Tags: Alan Schechter Chaz Schilens Damarcus Ganaway Featured Jeremy Kerley Jets Depth Chart Jets Free Agents Jets Training Camp Mark Sanchez Mike Sims-walker NY Jets Patrick Turner Popular Santonio Holmes Sims Walker Stephen Hill Wide Receivers
+Tags: Alan Schechter Chaz Schilens Damarcus Ganaway Jeremy Kerley Jets Depth Chart Jets Free Agents Jets Training Camp Mark Sanchez Mike Sims-walker NY Jets Patrick Turner Santonio Holmes Sims Walker Stephen Hill Wide Receivers